rikydst/qwq/keyboards/ploopyco/readme.md

 ### Drag Scroll Configuration

-* `#define PLOOPY_DRAGSCROLL_DIVISOR_H 8.0` - Sets the horizontal movement divisor to use when drag scroll is enabled.
+* `#define PLOOPY_DRAGSCROLL_DIVISOR_H 8` - Sets the horizontal movement divisor to use when drag scroll is enabled.
+A higher value makes drag scroll less sensitive to horizontal movement.
-* `#define PLOOPY_DRAGSCROLL_DIVISOR_V 8.0` - Sets the vertical movement divisor to use when drag scroll is enabled.
+* `#define PLOOPY_DRAGSCROLL_DIVISOR_V 8` - Sets the vertical movement divisor to use when drag scroll is enabled.
+A higher value makes drag scroll less sensitive to vertical movement.
 * `#define PLOOPY_DRAGSCROLL_INVERT_V` - This reverses the vertical direction that the scroll is performed.